From the moment you arrive at Eve Health you will experience a warm welcome and friendly service.

 Your schedule of antenatal visits may vary and can depend on your pregnancy, your previous history and your obstetrician.
 Most women will have their first appointment between 7 and 10 weeks for a dating scan where you will see your baby for the first time.
 You will receive requests for early blood testing and the opportunity to discuss screening tests for your baby.
 Of course, you are welcome to come and see us earlier than 7 weeks if you like.

-Following your first visit, you will usually see your obstetrician every 4 weeks until Week 28, every 2 weeks from Week 28 to 36 and then weekly from 36 weeks.
+Following your first visit, you will usually see your obstetrician every four weeks until Week 28, every two weeks from Week 28 to 36 and then weekly from 36 weeks.
 Of course, this might be modified depending on your pregnancy and any concerns that might develop.

-One of the Eve midwives – Lauren, Jean and Laurie will meet with you for two routine scheduled appointments.
+One of the Eve midwives – Jean, Laurie and Paula will meet with you for two routine scheduled appointments.
 These are usually around 16 weeks and again around 34 weeks.
 These appointments are between 20 – 40 minutes in length and cover common pregnancy concerns, diet, exercise and offer another opportunity to answer any questions or concerns that you may have.

 Our midwives run an Eve Antenatal Education Program and our Eve Mother’s Group.